FusionAuth/fusionauth-site/site/_posts/2023-04-13-announcing-fusionauth-1-45.md

 FusionAuth now offers a React SDK which communicates with endpoints managed by FusionAuth which will take care of the code exchange.
 They'll set the access token as an `HTTPOnly`, `Secure` cookie, as well as a refresh token if that is requested.

 The endpoints the SDK calls are documented.
-You can create your own custom code that answers to those same endpoint if you'd prefer, but the goal was to have FusionAuth be a one-stop shop for your authentication needs, no server side code needed.
+You can create your own custom code at the same URLs if you'd prefer, but FusionAuth can be a one-stop shop for your authentication needs, no server side code needed.

 Check out the [React SDK here](https://github.com/FusionAuth/fusionauth-react-sdk/).
 Future SDKs [are planned](https://github.com/FusionAuth/fusionauth-issues/issues/2078) as well.

 ## Importing Drupal password hashes

 FusionAuth has the ability to import [password hashes](/docs/v1/tech/reference/password-hashes) when using the [Import User API](/docs/v1/tech/apis/users#import-users).
 Doing so lets you transparently [migrate your users](/docs/v1/tech/migration-guide/) from one identity store such as Auth0 or Keycloak to FusionAuth, without requiring them to reset their passwords.
-Sine you are importing hashes, the plaintext password is never revealed.
+Since you are importing hashes, the plaintext password is never revealed.

 While you can [write your own password hashing plugins](/docs/v1/tech/plugins/), FusionAuth also ships with a number of plugins that we maintain.